berenslab/EphysExtraction/README.md

 # EphysExtraction
 Code to extract electrophysiological parameters of neurons.
-Code is continuously being updated to handle more kinds of voltage traces.
+Code is continuously being updated to handle more kinds of voltage traces and extract different kinds of features.

 Development by: Yves Bernaerts (main)